Ashern: Demographics

-Activities

-During the winter months, there are various sports to partake in: hockey, curling, figure skating, ringette, snowmobiling, ice-fishing and cross country skiing.
-Different levels of most team sports exist to accommodate the wide range of ages that play on them.
-Ashern has an indoor skating rink and a curling rink, both with artificial ice.
-Summer sports include baseball, water sports, swimming, and other games such as horseshoes.
-Ashern has a nine-hole golf course with grass greens, watered fairways and a licensed clubhouse.
+Amenities and activities

+Ashern is home the world's largest sharptail grouse, a 5 m monument erected in 1979 to commemorate the birdwatching and hunting qualities of the area.

+The Ashern Museum, open seasonally between June and September, features six restored heritage buildings: the Ashern fourth-class Canadian National Railway station (built in 1920), which is now the museum office; St. Michael's Anglican Church (1912); Hoffman log house (1929); Ashern post office building (1931); Siglunes municipal office (1931); and Darwin School No. 1576 (1912).

 Ashern has a community hall, an Elk's Hall and a Royal Canadian Legion Hall that cater to a wide variety of events and community groups.
-Wedding socials, bingos, dances, and Christmas concerts are some of the things that go on throughout the year.

-The local beaches boast fine sand and clear, clean water.
-Lake Manitoba Narrows Lodge and Silver Bay are popular places for local cottage owners and seasonal campers.
-These areas are privately owned, although camping is available by reservation for the Lake Manitoba Narrows Lodge.
-Lake Manitoba has many sand bars which are ideal for children.

-The Ashern Museum is open during the summer months and contains several buildings which house pioneer displays and artifacts.

-The fall months are welcomed by avid hunters as the Siglunes region is a hunter's paradise.
+The fall months are welcomed by avid hunters as the Siglunes region is a popular place for hunters.

 It hosts the Annual Ashern Rodeo during the Labour Day weekend.
 A street dance, fireworks, parade, rodeo and social are also a part of Labour Day Weekend in Ashern, as well as the Ashern Horse Show.

-The Ashern Hornets is the hockey team that plays in the SIHL (South Interlake Hockey League).
-Ashern is the hometown of the former NHL player Chuck Arnason as well as actor Adam Beach.
+The Ashern Hornets is the hockey team that plays in the South Interlake Hockey League (SIHL).
+Ashern is the hometown of the former NHL player Chuck Arnason, as well as actor Adam Beach.
 Ashern is about two hours north of Winnipeg.
-The (Grade 5-12) high school is the largest in the division.
-It also has an elementary school (Kindergarten- Grade 4), recently built daycare, and a hospital serving the region.
+The (Grade 5–12) high school is the largest in the division.
+It also has an elementary school (Kindergarten-Grade 4), recently built daycare, and a hospital serving the region.